Home

 Southwest corner

 The drawing below was made by Charles Warren over 100 years ago of the southeast corner .
 He dug a deep tunnel to view these stones and an artist made a sketch.
-They recognized that these stones were Herod stones with mysterious markings on them.
+They recognized that these stones were Herodian stones with mysterious markings on them.

-They recognized that these stones were Herod stones with mysterious markings on them.
-Strange that the people wondering about these markings didn't make note of the disorder in this wall.
+Strange that the people wondering about these markings didn't also make note of the disorder in this wall.
 A hodge-podge of similar stones stacked one on another.
-These are boss stones cut with a groove around the stone so that they create an elegant appearance when placed in rows.
-It is like the signature.

 The markings on some of these stones are masons marks.
 They tell the builder where to place the stone in a building.
 Whether it be in a corner, or part of a certain arch, etc. One can't help but notice that in the middle of the bottom row the stone with lots of writing on it is upside down, or the two stones on either side of it are upside down.
 You can tell by the large bossing.